wobbleyheadedbob/MultiSpawn_Script.utes/support/modules/WHB_Multispawn/README.txt

 	You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Usage:
+WHB_Multispawn provides multiple spawn locations at a deployable MHQ.
+Players have to ‘sign in’ to move their spawn point.
+The default HQ vehicles and buildings for Arma 2 and Operation Arrowhead have been included but others can be added to the switch statement in:
+ ..\support\modules\WHB_FOBspawn\server\fn_getMHQType.sqf

+You can also make any object into a ‘Set Spawn Point’ by putting in the following in the Init line: this addAction [("<t color=""#dddd00"">" + "Set Spawn" + "</t>"), "support\modules\WHB_Multispawn\common\fn_Action_SignInFOB.sqf"];
+this setVariable ["MHQState",1,true];